FRCAluminati3555/Standard_Library/README.md

 # FRC Team 3555's Standard Java Library

 This library provides an easy way to interface with WPILIB.
 It also includes some helper classes for programming a robot.
-The library includes various wrapper classes to ease programming and to make the robot more reliable (e.i. setting factory defaults).
+The library includes various wrapper classes to ease programming and to make the robot more reliable (setting factory defaults).

 ![Robot.java](https://github.com/FRCAluminati3555/Standard_Library/raw/master/wiki/robot_class.png)